-Drafting Note - NSO may also include a requirement to report to the designated NSO Child Safe contact.
+You must also report to the designated NSO Child Safe contact for AusTriathlon.
+Details below.

 Action 3 - Contact

 You must contact the police and/or the relevant child protection agency to determine the information that may be shared with parents/carers, and who should lead this contact (i.e., police, Child Protection department or Relevant Organisation representative).
 This could include advice: